QuraLYT/QuraLYT/README.md

 <div align="center">
 <i>QuraLYT™: Read with Clarity.
 Reflect with Ease.</i>
 <br/>
 A project of LYTDesign™, Norway.
+Built with sincerity for the Ummah, In sha Allah.
 </div>